zwChan/Clinical-Text-Mining/README.md

     - [x] Filter the gram (in n-gram algorithm) to search by pos, e.g. ignore the gram without noun
     - [x] Get all the resault from solr, sorted with the score
     - [ ] Choose a best result.
+ - [x] Map the extracted CUI to a semantic type
+    - [x] Get all STY from MRSTY table by cui
+    - [x] Get semantic group name from semGroups.txt by TUI

 ## How to run

-1. Download this project use: `git clone https://github.com/zwChan/Clinical-Text-Mining.git`.
+1. Download this project use: `git clone http://somelab08.cci.fsu.edu/zc15d/Clinical-Text-Mining.git`.
 I recommend you use an IDE such as IDEA or Eclipse.
+   Modify the ${UmlsTagger2Test.rootDir} to the root directory of the project, e.g. val rootDir = "C:\\fsu\\ra\\UmlsTagger"
+   Modify the file default.properties in /conf to the right property,
 2. **Prepare the UMLS data for test**. **(This step may take lost of time, but if you just try to test the basic function of this project, just directly use the example data in data/umls/first_10000.csv)** You can follow the Sujit's post [Understanding UMLS](http://sujitpal.blogspot.com/2014/01/understanding-umls.html)